Форумы › Видео-форумы TTW.RU › Моя игра. Видео › Вопросы от начинающего…

 pull back the waist further and generate more lifting power from the forearm to

-brush the ball.3.
-Inside table high spin loop: This type of technique requires high level
+3. Inside table high spin loop: This type of technique requires high level

 skills.
 Firstly you need to determine the placement and the height and